Gamification: Rewarding Users with Points

 • Measure employee retention rates before and after introducing gamification.
 Engaged employees are more likely to stay with the organization.

 • If turnover decreases, it may signal that gamification contributes to a positive work environment.
+However, if engagement remains low, retention rates can get worse, leading to higher turnover.

 6. Productivity Levels